openedx/edx-platform/themes/README.rst

 * ``themable-footer.html``

+Why the term "themable"?
+That implies something _could_ be themed, but in this context, the footer _always_ _is_ themed.
+As is, the name is misleading.
+Further, we now have at least 3 different files that may need changed in order to theme a footer; ugh..
+- themable-footer.html
+- theme-footer.html
+- footer.html

+It's worth considering that if we're already imposing breaking changes on site operators, then we should just jump in and skip half-measure work-arounds.
+As a theme maintainer, I _really_ don't want to be auditing and updating my theme each and every merge from upstream.
+If I'm going to devote a sprint to bringing our theme into compliance, I don't want to make it a regular habit.
+But once I'm already in there, this shouldn't be anything more than renaming a file to avoid the naming conflict with ``footer.html``, right?

+Can we just call this ``footer.html`` and be done with it?

 If you look at the ``main.html`` template file, you will notice that it includes ``header.html`` and ``themable-footer.html``, rather than ``footer.html``.
 You might be inclined to override ``themable-footer.html`` as a result.
 DO NOT